-On reception of the message, we create a new post with the title and the content on the receiving chain.
+On reception of the post message, create a new post with the title and the content on the receiving chain.

 To identify the blockchain app that a message is originating from and who created the message, use an identifier in the following format:

-Finally, the AppendPost function that is generated by Starport returns the ID of the new appended post.
+Finally, the Starport-generated AppendPost function returns the ID of the new appended post.
 You can return this value to the source chain through acknowledgment.

 Append the type instance as